Call Me Lightning (song)

-"Call Me Lightning" is a song written by Pete Townshend, guitarist of the British rock band The Who.
+"Call Me Lightning" is a song written by Pete Townshend, guitarist of the English rock band the Who.
 Townshend first recorded a home demo of the song in 1964.
 The Who's recording was a single released in March 1968 and it later appeared on the Who's fourth American album Magic Bus: The Who on Tour.

 In the United States "Call Me Lightning" was the follow-up single to the Top 10 hit "I Can See for Miles" and reached No. 40 on the Billboard Hot 100 on 4 May 1968, their 16th most successful single on the Hot 100.

 Billboard described the single as a "pulsating rocker with a happy beat."
-Cash Box called it "an imaginative blend of rock-blues and rag" and praised "the potent group performance."
+Cashbox called it "an imaginative blend of rock-blues and rag" and praised "the potent group performance."
+Record World said it "should turn into sales lightning as The Who do it.
+Hard, driving beat at its best from the group."

 The song features a prominent bass solo by John Entwistle.
-A promo film was made, and this later was included in the 1979 documentary The Kids Are Alright.
+A promo film was made, and this later was included in the rockumentary film The Kids Are Alright (1979).
 "Call Me Lightning" was released in the United Kingdom as the B-side of the single "Dogs".

 The US B-side, "Dr. Jekyll and Mr. Hyde", had been considered as a possible A-side single release, along with "Call Me Lightning," as the B-side.
 "Call Me Lightning" received a mediocre reception from Who fans, and biographer John Atkins feels that "Dr. Jekyll and Mr. Hyde" was a better song, even though its horror film imagery was unsuitable for a single.
-Cash Box called "Dr. Jekyll and Mr. Hyde" a "psychedelified throbber on the lid that could attract added attention."
+Cashbox called "Dr. Jekyll and Mr. Hyde" a "psychedelified throbber on the lid that could attract added attention."

-The song was behind the naming of the rock group Call Me Lightning.
+The song was behind the naming of the American indie rock band Call Me Lightning.